 Benzodiazepines slow the activity of the brain.
-In doing so, they can help treat mania, anxiety, panic disorder, insomnia, and seizures.
+In doing so, they can help treat mania, anxiety, panic disorder, and seizures.

 Benzodiazepines act quickly and bring on a sense of calmness.
 They can sometimes cause lightheadedness, slurred speech, or unsteadiness.